 - Once it arrives at the centre, your paper may not be sorted for quite some time, meaning it is totally accessible.
 This means that the data is still exposed and accessible to many people depending on the size of the staff and the level of security.

 - There is no way to prove that your documents were destroyed.
 If the Data Protection Commission audits you, it may not be enough to show that you have disposed of the paper.
 You may need to prove that you destroyed it.
 Recycling on its own does not count as proof of destruction.

 The Benefits of Confidential Shredding

 In terms of recycling vs shredding, the key difference is security.
 When you shred a document, you make it illegible and protect the data it contained.
 Of course, how well it does this depends on the quality of the shredder.
-A Pulp shredder destroys documents to the absolute highest standard, and places them beyond recovery.
+Preparing your documents to destroy and using a Pulp shredder ensures that they are destroyed to the absolute highest standard, and places them beyond recovery.
 Here are some more of the benefits:

 - Our staff are Garda vetted and trained to handle sensitive information.
 They will destroy all of your confidential documents on-site, so you can have the peace of mind that comes with taking as few risks as possible.

 - We will issue you with a certificate of destruction.
 You can use this in the event of an audit to prove that you handle your confidential information responsibly.
 As specialists in the field of data security with a proven track record, you’re in safe hands with Pulp.